Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 This can be disabled in the config of the plugin.
 Finally, a layout is available to add the viewer for an item in an exhibit page.

-All routes for the player and the IIIF server are defined in the file "routes.ini".
+All routes for the player and the IIIF server are defined in the file `routes.ini`.
+They follow the recommandations of the [iiif specifications].

 To embed the Universal Viewer with more control, three mechanisms are provided.
-So, according to your needs, you may add this code in the `items/show.php` file of your theme or anywhere else, as long a record is defined (as variable or as current record'collection' or 'item').
+So, according to your needs, you may add this code in the `items/show.php` file of your theme or anywhere else, as long a record is defined (as variable or as current record 'collection' or 'item').

 * Helper (recommended)